 Notes from the Webinar – 23 April 2020

 This has been a difficult start to the year for a lot of online advertisers.
-The webinar was intended to point out issues and opportunities that can arise from this in affiliate recruitment (expanding on areas we covered in a previous post) and specifically how communication style matters.
+The webinar was intended to point out issues and opportunities that can arise from this in affiliate engagement and recruitment (expanding on areas we covered in a previous post) and specifically how communication style matters.

 Why vary my style?